vladadaba/cron-playground/README.md

 # Decision log

-1. Use MySQL/MariaDB instead of Postgres (provided `offer.entity.ts` uses `tinyint` type which is not available on Postgres). `offer.entity.ts` will be used as provided without modifications.
+1. Use `bull` with Redis instead of `@nestjs/schedule` to support horizontal scaling of the app and have cron job per provider to make it more granular and faster.
+Per provider cron job is executed every X minutes where X is number of providers (every minute, job for different provider is executed) to load level writes to the database.
-2. Use `bull` with Redis instead of `@nestjs/schedule` to support horizontal scaling of the app and have cron job per provider to make it more granular and faster
+2. Use `zod` for parsing payloads
-3. Use `zod` for parsing payloads.
+3. Use `slugify` to make human readable slugs (better SEO aswell if they would be used for URLs)
-4. Use `slugify` to make human readable slugs (better SEO aswell if they would be used for URLs).
+4. Dockerize the app and add `docker-compose.yml` to make everything easier to start locally
-5. Dockerize the app and add `docker-compose.yml` to make everything easier to start locally.
+5. Implement requests using over-the-wire mocks (mockserver), so that same build artifact can be used in production instead of having forks in the code for different environments
-6. Implement requests using over-the-wire mocks (mockserver), so that same build artifact can be used in production instead of having forks in the code for different environments.
+6. Add structured logging using `pino`
-7. Add structured logging using `pino`
+7. Add health checks using `terminus`
-8. Add health checks using `terminus`
+8. Add offers REST API for displaying parsed offers
-9. Add offers REST API for displaying parsed offers.
-Add ability to filter by provider.
+9. Add tests for parser to test different scenarios